Call for Speakers

 Proceedings

-After the conference is finished, we will create a “Proceedings of EAMS” website as an archive of the material presented and discussions that arose.
+After the conference is finished, recordings and other materials from talks will be archived on this website.
 We will obtain consent from all relevant parties for all material included in the archive.